 It might be a direct result of the depression caused by the lack of serotonin in your brain.
 Many people with depression will struggle with sleeping.

 Not only will alcohol lower your serotonin levels, but also that of another chemical in your brain, dopamine.

 Dopamine is linked with your motivation levels and reinforcing pleasure.
-If you struggle to fall asleep, it’s most likely cause you have a low level of these, which will, in turn, makes you less tired and you’ll be up all night before you know it.
+If you struggle to fall asleep, it’s most likely because you have a low level of these, which will, in turn, makes you less tired, and you’ll be up all night before you know it.

 The ‘shakes’ is one of the most documented and well-known alcohol withdrawal symptoms, a lot of alcohol addicts come across.
 After a period of heavy and prolonged drinking, one might start experiencing body tremors.

 Alcoholism and alcohol abuse cause tremors in diverse ways.
 In many cases, shaking from alcohol withdrawal is a physiologic tremor, which disappears after you complete the withdrawal process.

 Extreme emotions can increase physiologic tremors, so if you are anxious about withdrawal and alcohol detox, the trembling might be stronger.

 Shaking will also occur because alcohol abuse has damaged your nerve cells.
 Alcohol is considered a depressant, by reducing activities in your brain.

 Your brain becomes gradually more used to that consistent low level of stimulation as one maintains a heavy or frequent drinking habit.

 Once you stop drinking, your brain gets stimulated with more activity than it is ready for.
 Your nervous system feels overwhelmed, and hyperactivity symptoms like shaking and tremors as a result.